 When something mirrors something else ~ Read more.
 This is for people who have experienced prior abuse.

 When stress becomes overwhelming

-When someone in my life berates me, whether it’s my brother, the government, or someone on a forum, I know I must counteract the poison immediately and unremittingly in order to hold on to my vision of myself as a good person, otherwise I begin to get lost.
+When someone in my life berates me, whether it’s my brother, the government, or someone on Twitter, I know I must counteract the poison immediately and unremittingly in order to hold on to my vision of myself as a good person, otherwise I begin to get lost.

 For me the stress gradually became overwhelming as I lost track of my path in the forest of accusations that I was not a good person, that my attempts to be a good person were a sham, that I didn’t do things right, and that I could never conceal how bad I really was.
 I had faced this when I was in grade school by writing that I didn’t know if I was a caterpillar, which I saw as good because it transformed into something with wings that was beautiful, or a worm, which I saw as bad because it wasn’t very beautiful and it lived in the ground.
 I wanted to be a beautiful creature with wings.
 I feared I was the earthbound thing without a backbone.